 Is Dry Shampoo Safe For Lungs?

 Whether you’re using a spray or powder, you’re pretty much guaranteed to breathe in some of the dry shampoo during the application process.
-We’ve already discussed the toxic ingredients that are commonly used in dry shampoo above, and you really don’t want to be breathing any of that in.
+I’ve already discussed the toxic ingredients that are commonly used in dry shampoo above, and you really don’t want to be breathing any of that in.

 Since breathing in at least a little bit of dry shampoo is unavoidable, you should use a brand with safe ingredients in order to reduce your risk of allergic reactions or other long-term health issues.